highcharts/highcharts/docs/chart-design-and-style/colors.md

 In modern SVG enabled browsers the linear gradients can be applied to both fills (backgrounds) and strokes (lines).
 Internet Explorer 8 and less doesn't support gradients on lines, so in these browsers only the first stop color is used.

+Note that linear gradients can be differently defined (as an array or an object).
+Also, start/end positions might be calculated differently depending on the `gradientUnits` property (this property can only be set in linear gradient declared as object).

+`gradientUnits` values:
+*   **`userSpaceOnUse`** Default when gradient declared as an array.
+Start and end positions have to be declared as pixels on the chart.
+*   **`objectBoundingBox`** Default when gradient declared as an object.
+Start and end positions are in the range of 0 to 1 as described above.
+Using this might sometimes result in the disappearance of the coloured element.

 See the online example of a [linear gradient chart background](https://jsfiddle.net/highcharts/4rTBY/).

 Radial gradients